Backpacker's Guide to Byron Bay

 No Bones

-No Bones has been one of my favorite meals in Australia so far, mostly because it is so unique.
-It’s a tapas style vegan restaurant that cooks the most realistic meat imitations I have ever had.
-I thought it was a mind-blowing experience.
+No Bones was one of my favorite meals in Australia so far, mostly because it is so unique.
+It’s a tapas-style vegan restaurant that cooks the most realistic meat imitations I have ever had.

 The restaurant is really cute and a bit more upscale, but it still wasn’t too expensive.
 I recommend the fried chicken and the tuna.